realnews-gateway/emergency-publishing-system/network-access-layer/entrypoints/http/README.md

 # HTTP Entrypoints

-HTTP entrypoints provide covert access to the VPN Access Layer using HTTP/1.1 and HTTP/2 traffic patterns.
+HTTP entrypoints provide covert access to the **network-access-layer** using HTTP/1.1 and HTTP/2 traffic patterns.
 They are designed to blend into normal web traffic, support domain‑fronting techniques, and offer a fallback path when TLS or QUIC are blocked.

 This subsystem includes XHTTP, HTTP/2 domain‑fronted access, and CDN‑compatible HTTP flows.